🚀 Fauna Architectural Overview White Paper: Learn how Fauna's database engine scales with zero ops required

 }

-Instead of creating all documents separately, we can write a function that creates a film and links the new film to the corresponding categories.
-First, let’s write a snippet to create a film.
+Instead of creating all documents separately, we can write a transaction that creates a product and links the new product to the corresponding category.
+If a category of that name doesn’t exist, it creates a new category.

 })